minifyre/chant/README.md

 # chant
-A lightweight library to centralize state.
+A lightweight library to centralize state & keep it in sync across multiple clients.